 A generation ago children went out to play sport for the fun of the game and if they became successful and were able to make a living from it then that was great.
 It was not the primary motivation for parents setting out their children on their sporting careers.

 Many parents from the moment they see their child in sports kit and they begin to look like mini-adults, have a much greater expectation, which can often outweigh their patience in helping their child develop at the appropriate speed.

-As obesity rates continue to rise in the UK, many young people are giving up sport in their teenage years due to some of the pressures, behaviours put on them by parents during their formative years and they simply fall out of love with sport.
+As obesity rates continue to rise globally, many young people are giving up sport in their teenage years due to some of the pressures, behaviours put on them by parents during their formative years and they simply fall out of love with sport.
 It is no longer fun and that is the primary reason that children want to play sport in the first place.

 We all have a responsibility to address this.
 Sport and physical activity should be seen as a lifetime investment for our children, not a short term gain.

-In the UK we need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life.
+We need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life through sport.

-Teamwork, dealing with adversity, friendships, sportsmanship are all valuable traits in life and not just in sport.
+Teamwork, creativity, self reliance, adaptability, resilience, developing friendships and sportsmanship are all valuable traits in life and not just in sport.

 He has a BA/Hons degree in Sports Science from University College Chester and a PGCE from Lancaster University.

-He has a background in education, is a qualified teacher and has been Director of Sport at an independent prep school in the UK for the last 10 years.
-He has worked in schools in both the UK and New Zealand for the last 16 years.
+He has a background in education, is a qualified teacher and was a Director of Sport at an independent school in the UK for over a decade.
+He has worked in schools in both the UK and New Zealand.

-In recent times he has become a parent to two children and the early sporting experiences of his children prompted him to set up the company as well as write the two books above.
+He is a parent to two children and the early sporting experiences of his own children prompted him to set up the company as well as write the three books above.

-When he speaks he brings a wealth of experience to working with parents gathered through 20 years as a teacher and coach as well as a parent currently involved in children’s sport.
+As a speaker he brings a wealth of experience to working with organisations, coaches and parents gathered through 20 years as a teacher and coach as well as a parent currently involved in children’s sport.